Life after Yachting

 Looking back by enacted on my yachting exit strategy, everything unfolded perfectly just the way I wanted it to.

-Here are some questions to ask yourself if you are feeling unsure or stuck on whether you should leave yachting or not:
+Questions to ask yourself if you are feeling unsure or stuck:

 - Do I feel a sense of joy and pride in what I do?